Essential Study Tips for Successful College Students

 When it comes to finding success as a college student, there are a number of factors that can make or break your efforts.
 In addition to smart study habits, it's also essential to master the art of time management, find time for sleep, and avoid the temptation of procrastination.
 Below are top resources for going beyond the books to find success in college.

-Set your schedule: A daily schedule that follows a consistent pattern of sleeping, eating, exercising, and studying can actually optimize your mental function and physical health.
+A daily schedule that follows a consistent pattern of sleeping, eating, exercising, and studying can actually optimize your mental function and physical health.
 But setting a schedule is a tough task for most college students.
-This link provides all of the essential tips to help carve out a manageable daily routine that balances sleeping and studying with the more exciting aspects of college life, including socializing and stress-reducing activities that enhance well being.

-Stress relieving tips to manage your time: One of the most common complaints among new college students?
+One of the most common complaints among new college students?
 Too much stress.
 But don't let feelings of anxiety and pressure distract you from studying or hold you back from achieving the success you know you can achieve.
-From the importance of getting enough sleep to how essential it is to attend class, this link provides five effective strategies for minimizing stress through better time management and smart daily habits.
+Learn some stress relieving tips so you can minimize stress and get the most out of your time.

 General Resources For Smarter Study Skills

-10 essential study habits: Taking a bit of time to learn the process of studying is a worthwhile investment that can lead to better learning and an enhanced academic performance.
-This link provides top tips that will prepare you to optimize your college learning experience, including the basic principles behind time management, organization, and prioritization.
+Taking a bit of time to learn the process of studying is a worthwhile investment that can lead to better learning and an enhanced academic performance.
+Learning healthy time management skills is the best way to optimize your college learning experience, including the basic principles behind time management, organization, and prioritization.

 From finding much-needed motivation to sidestepping procrastination, effective college study habits demand a suite of skills that aren't always intuitive to the typical college student.
 With these links, you'll be on the fast-track to developing the skills and habits that will lead to better success in the college classroom.